jzaleski/multipluck/README.md

-Multipluck is a Ruby gem for rails that enhances the .pluck function to select multiple columns
+Multipluck is a Ruby gem for Rails that enhances the .pluck function to select multiple columns.

+Currently limited to Rails 3.2.3+, but I plan to change that.

 ### Usage